Orthopedics: Caring for Your Bones and Joints

 - Fracture care

-The CORI Robotics-assisted Surgical System offers robotic knee-replacement services for both partial and total knee replacements.
+The CORI® Surgical System offers robotic-assisted joint replacement for partial and total knee replacements.
+CORI robotic-assisted surgery may be an option for patients with:

 - Knee pain diagnosed as severe arthritis

-- Knee pain or stiffness limiting your daily activities such as walking, climbing stairs, getting in and out of chairs
+- Knee pain or stiffness that limits your daily activities such as walking, climbing stairs, or getting in and out of chairs

 - Knee pain while at rest